mozilla/data-docs/tools/stmo.md

 #### Creating A Query

-First we must create a query, which can be initiated by clicking on the 'New Query' button near the top left of the page.
-This will bring you to the query editing page:
+We start by creating a query.
+Our first query will count the number of client ids that we have coming from each country, for the top N countries.
+Clicking on the 'New Query' button near the top left of the site will bring you to the query editing page:

 ![New Query Page](/../assets/STMO_screenshots/new_query.png "New Query page")

+For this (and most queries where we're counting distinct client IDs) we'll want to use the ["client_count" data set](../datasets/batch_view/client_count/reference.md) that is generated from Firefox telemetry pings.

+* Check if the data set is in Athena

-The first query will be counting the number of client ids that we have coming from each country, for the top N countries.
-There is a "client_count" data set that is generated from Firefox telemetry pings, so first we check to see if that data is available in the *Athena* data source by typing "client_count" into the "Search schema..." search box above the schema browser interface to the left of the main query edit box.
-As of this writing, this data set is not available in *Athena*, but if you click on the 'Data Source' dropdown and change the selection from 'Athena' to 'Presto', you can see that there is a main client_count data set (showing up as 'default.client_count') and a number of historical client_count data sets (showing up as 'default.client_count_v<TIMESTAMP>').
-Clicking on "default.client_count" in the schema browser exposes the columns that are available in the data set.
+  As mentioned above, Athena is faster than Presto, but not all data sets are yet available in Athena.
+We can check to see if the one we want is available in the by typing "client_count" into the "Search schema..."  search box above the schema browser interface to the left of the main query edit box.
+As of this writing, alas, there are no matches for "client_count", which means this data set is not available in *Athena*.

+* Verify the data set exists in Presto

+  It's not in Athena, so now we should check to see if it's in Presto.
+If you click on the 'Data Source' dropdown and change the selection from 'Athena' to 'Presto' (with "client_count" still populating the filter input), you should see that there is, in fact, a client_count data set (showing up as 'default.client_count'), as well as a number of historical client_count data sets (showing up as 'default.client_count_v<TIMESTAMP>').

+* Introspect the available columns

+  Clicking on the "default.client_count" in the schema browser exposes the columns that are available in the data set.
 Two of the columns are of interest to us for this query: *country* (for obvious reasons) and *hll*.

 The *hll* column bears some explanation. "hll" stands for [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog), a sophisticated